 The Trust takes a number of steps to review learning from complaints and to take action as necessary.
 Related actions and learning from individual complaints are shared with the complainant in the Trust's written response or at the local resolution meeting where appropriate.
 All actions from individual complaints are captured on the Complaints database.
 Regular reports are sent to each clinical division's senior management team with details of every complaint for their division with actions attached; highlighting any of those cases where any of the agreed actions remain outstanding.
 Reports are shared at several Trust meetings including Divisional Clinical Quality Groups, Clinical Quality Committee, Care Quality Group and Chief Executive's Advisory Group meeting.
-A list of all actions from the previous quarter's complaints is shared with the senior divisional management teams, where there are opportunities for trust-wide learning to be disseminated.
+The Head of Patient Experience has been developing a sharing and learning tool which incorporates learning from PALS contacts, complaints, patient experience feedback, incidents and learning from excellence.
+Once the format has been finalised, this will be communicated across the Trust to ensure key learning from feedback is shared.